cxxi/ClientProviderBundle/README.md

 ```

 > ***GOOD TO KNOW***
-> *Service injection use the concept of "argument name-based autowiring"*
+> *ClientProviderBundle use the concept of "argument name-based autowiring"*
-> *Note use of ProviderInterface*

 #### Default Client